A Microscope into the Dark Matter of Interpretability

 Notice that in this case, a very low top_k is used.
 We have found in practice that this is dependent on the feature being steered (similar to SAEs).
 Generally, top_k is a coarser parameter, that you can set as the maximum value before outputs start degenerating.
 Then, use strength to fine-tune the strength of steering.

-Steering on Gemma 2 2B using a "Compound Word with Hyphen" feature, whose queries are defined below.
+Steering on Gemma 2 2B using a "Compound Word with Hyphen" feature (token below).
 Use the tabs above to view outputs with/without steering.

 An interesting thing happened in the last few days.
 I was reading a book and I came across a term that I had never heard before.
 I looked it up and found that it was a term that was used in the 19th century, and I found it interesting and intriguing.
 I was wondering if anyone else had heard of this term and what it meant.